mosem/coupling-denoising-sr/README.md

 Our code requires files that list the names of audio files.
 To create these files, run: `bash create_egs_files`

 This creates all the relevant files.

+This takes a while, you can try to speed this up by modifying the number of pooling jobs `N_PROCESSES` in `data/prep_egs_files.py`.

 ### Run Script Files